 I strive to ensure an excellent working relationship with each client and am proud to have a high level of repeat business from satisfied customers.
 I always go the extra mile to get your book as good as it possibly can be within the budget you have available.
 To find out how I can help you, please contact me by phone, email or via the form on my website.

 Substantive/developmental fiction editing, line editing, copy-editing, proofreading, rewriting, on-screen editing, website editing, editing non-native English

-Books, company literature, newsletters, academic papers, websites
+Books, company literature, newsletters, websites

 BA English Language and Literature, MA Librarianship and Information Science, Professional Member of the SfEP